 Stephen’s passion for the Video Game industry is our inspiration behind this initiative.
 An annual grant will be donated to a student from Miami Dade College (Magic) Miami Animation Gaming International Complex.
 The applicant must be a full-time student in the video game program, have a 3.0 GPA, qualify for financial aid, and write a 100-word essay on anti-cheating in video games.
 The grant has been named the Stephen “Miggy” Chavez scholarship grant.

 The recipients of the 2019 Stephen “Miggy” Chavez scholarship grant are

 Apostol is a foreign student from Hungary that came to the United States to for better educational opportunities.
 His passion in video games prompted him to pursue a degree in Game and Development.

-Laura is a first general college student.
-She arrived from Cuba only four years ago with limited knowledge of the English language and is thriving at MDC qualifying her for the Miggy scholarship.
+Laura is a first-generation college student.
+She arrived from Cuba only four years ago with limited knowledge of the English language and is thriving at MDC qualifying her for Miggy’s scholarship.

 The recipient of the 2018 Stephen “Miggy” Chavez scholarship grant is

 Jesus Gonzalez is 19 years old and a first-generation college student, which makes his parents very proud.
 He is pursuing a degree in Game Development and Design and hopes to someday create his own video games.
 His favorite video game hero is Geralt of Rivia because of the strong character and valor, and his favorite video game is Witcher Dream because of the animation and storyline.
 When asked how he felt about cheating in video games he replied: